ssb22/lexconvert/README.md

 speakjet
 : Allophone codes for the American English "SpeakJet" speech synthesis chip (the conversion from phonemes to allophones might need tweaking).
 Set the `SPEAKJET_SYM` environment variable to use mnemonics, otherwise numbers are used (set `SPEAKJET_BINARY` for binary output).

+thai-approx
+: Rough approximation using Thai (for getting Thai computer voices to speak some English words; works with some words better than others)

 unicode-ipa
 : IPA symbols in Unicode, as used by an increasing number of dictionary programs, websites etc